Dataproc shared responsibility model

 Dataproc: Customer responsibilities

-• Maintaining your workloads, including your application code, custom images, data, IAM policy, and clusters that you are running
+• Maintaining your workloads, including your application code, custom images, data, IAM policy, and clusters that you run

-• Running your clusters and workloads on up-to-date Dataproc images by leveraging the latest sub-minor image version, promptly refreshing your custom images, and migrating to the most recent minor image version as soon as it is feasible
+• Running clusters on up-to-date Dataproc images by leveraging the latest subminor image version, promptly refreshing your custom images, and migrating to the most recent minor image version as soon as it is feasible.
+Image metadata includes a previous-subminor label, which is set to true if the cluster is not using the latest subminor image version.
+For information on how to view image metadata, see Important notes about versioning.

 • Providing Google with environmental details when requested for troubleshooting purposes